-The Gonyea surname is thought to come from the Old French word "gagner," which meant "to till" or "cultivate" the land.
-A such, the name Gonyea was likely originally an
+The Gonyea surname is thought to come from the Old French word "gagner", which meant to "till" or "cultivate" the land.
+As such, the name Gonyea was likely originally an occupational

 name for a farmer or cultivator.